joebew42/diaspora-replica/README.md

-#Diaspora* -Replica
+#diaspora* -Replica

-The aim of this project is to provide some tools that can help you to deploy a full [Diaspora*] environment through the automation of two tasks:
+The aim of this project is to provide some tools that can help you to deploy a full [diaspora*] environment through the automation of two tasks:

 * The deploy and configuration of the machine with [Vagrant 2] and [Puppet]
 * The deploy of Diaspora* itself with [Capistrano 3]